nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <img src="images/setting_priority_levels.png" width = "300"> <br>
 _Figure 3.
 Tasks with Priorities_

-As shown in Figure 3, priority is displayed next to the task name and tags are displayed below the task name.
+As shown in Figure 3, priority is displayed next to the task name and tags are displayed below the task name

 <br>